![]() |

 who became identified with them.
 In ca. 912-913 the Varangian Rus with Khazar

-connivance attacked muslim and Christian settlements on the shores of the
+connivance attacked Muslim and Christian settlements on the shores of the

 Black sea.
 When the Varangians were returning from their raids they were